wazuh/wazuh-documentation/source/user-manual/ruleset/mitre.rst

 Enhancing with MITRE
 ============

 This feature allows the user to customize the alert information to include specific information related to MITRE ATT&CK techniques.
 MITRE ATT&CK matrix stores all possible attacks that can be made and what to do to mitigate and detect them.
-This can be useful when an attack is detected through an alert and an user wants to know more about it.
+This can be useful when an attack is detected through an alert and a user wants to know more about it.

 - `Configuration example`_
 - `Alert example`_